pingcap/docs-cn/sql-statements/sql-statement-modify-column.md

     ERROR 1105 (HY000): Unsupported multi schema change
     ```

-* Does not support modifying the data types on the primary key columns.
+* Does not support modifying the Reorg-Data types on the primary key columns but supports modifying the Meta-Only types.
 For example:

     ```sql
     CREATE TABLE t (a int primary key);